AndreyBalandin/archlinux-pkgsizes/README.md

 Based on the idea:
 bigpkg - find packages that require a lot of space on your system
-Copyright © 2009-2011 by Allan McRae <allan@archlinux.org>
+Copyright © 2009-2011  Allan McRae <allan@archlinux.org>

 ## License